MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 | Ignores comments | ✔ | ✔ | ✔ | not running for me |

 # TODOs
+- [ ] Add promo video of the tool, showing how it looks like to write a complete manuscript
 - [X] Add a toy-vault with the appropriate paths and folders --> adjust the paths in the code accordingly
 	- [ ] Add comments within the note for the user to learn interactively
 - [ ] Move the parameter selection from `get_parameters.py` to an Obsidian note